 Good content marketers know they can’t dupe their audiences, and don’t try to do so.
 Remember, content marketing is not copywriting and you shouldn’t treat it as such.
 Instead of thinking about what you can get out of each piece of content, focus instead on how it can help your customers.

 Don’t make your content all about you.
 If you create content for intrinsically uninspiring industries, it’s easier to fall into this trap.
-By concentrating on providing the best possible value to your customers through helpful content, you’ll gain their trust and respect, which will ultimately lead to more sales further down the line.
+By concentrating on providing the best possible value to your customers through helpful and interesting content, you’ll gain their trust and respect, which will ultimately lead to more sales further down the line.